utkarshthakur24/Build-a-Scalable-Azure-Data-Engineering-Pipeline-Real-Time-Customer-and-Sales-Insights-with-Power-BI/README.md

 Right-click on Databases → Restore Database → Select the downloaded backup file → Complete the restore process.

 ### 3. Create a Login and User in SQL Server

 Run the following script to create a new SQL Server login, user, and assign permissions:
--- Replace `YourLogin` and `YourPassword` with your desired login name and password CREATE LOGIN YourLogin WITH PASSWORD = 'YourPassword';
- GO
--- Replace `YourUser` with your desired username CREATE USER YourUser FOR LOGIN YourLogin;
- GO
--- Grant read permissions to the restored database
- USE [YourDatabaseName];
- ALTER ROLE db_datareader ADD MEMBER YourUser;
- GO

- Example: Replace `YourLogin` with `xyx`, `YourPassword` with `admin`, and `YourDatabaseName` with the name of the restored database.

-### 3. Create a Login and User in SQL Server

-Run the following script to create a new SQL Server login, user, and assign permissions: